The Nous

 To encounter this tradition seriously is to begin to notice something in yourself: there is a part of you that can be still while the mind is busy, a quality of awareness that underlies and watches the stream of thought.
 That is the nous — still there, still functional, still capable of the work it was made for.

-Learning to notice it, and to tend it, is where the journey begins.
+Learning to notice it, and to tend it, is where everything begins.